composewell/streamly/docs/User/HowTo/Compiling.md

   -fplugin Fusion.Plugin
 ```

+See [Explanation](#explanation) section below for details about these flags.

 Important Notes:

 1. [fusion-plugin](https://hackage.haskell.org/package/fusion-plugin) can
-   improve performance significantly by better stream fusion, many
+   improve performance significantly by better stream fusion, in many
    cases.
-If the perform regresses due to fusion-plugin please open
+If the performance regresses due to fusion-plugin please open
    an issue.
 You may remove the `-fplugin` option for regular builds
    but it is recommended for deployment builds and performance
    benchmarking.
-Note, for GHC 8.4 or lower fusion-plugin cannot be used.
 2. In certain cases it is possible that GHC takes too long to compile
    with `-fspec-constr-recursive=16`, if that happens please reduce the
    value or remove that option.
-3. At the very least `-O -fdicts-strict` compilation options are
-   absolutely required to avoid issues in some cases.
-For example, the
-   program `main = S.drain $ S.concatMap S.fromList $ S.repeat []` may
-   hog memory without these options.

-See [Explanation](#explanation) for details about these flags.

 #### Explanation